GwendolyneFreddy/Infinity-Animations/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[150]** All get the NWN animation<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[175]** Some get the NWN animation<br><br>

+This component assigns Pit Fiends creatures the NWN animation:
 - Choice of subcomponent (or none); "some" = roughly half, randomly selected

 &nbsp;